Big Green Egg Recipes

 Add to your sauce pot:

-2 quarts of crushed fresh, fire-roasted tomatoes or high quality canned tomatoes
+2 cans of diced fresh, fire-roasted tomatoes or high quality canned tomatoes

-1 quart of freshly shucked sweet corn or white corn (frozen if necessary)
+1 cup of freshly shucked sweet corn or white corn (frozen if necessary)

-1 quart of fresh baby butter beans (or frozen)
+1 quart of baby butter beans (frozen if necessary) - optional

 Texas Pete hot sauce or similar (about 10 shakes, depending on audience)